-Lincoln College does not discriminate on the basis of race, color, creed, religion, national origin, disability, sex, age, sexual orientation, or status in any group protected by federal, state or local law in admission to and participation in its educational programs, college activities and services, or its employment practices.
+Lincoln College expressly prohibits any form of unlawful harassment or discrimination based on race, creed, color, religion, sex, national origin, age, disability, gender, sexual orientation (including gender identity), marital status, military discharge status, veteran status, veteran [sic] or status in any group protected by state or local law in admission to and participation in its educational programs, college activities and services, or its employment practices.
 The College does not tolerate sexual harassment by or of its students or employees.
 It is the intent of the College to comply with all equal opportunity regulations including, but not limited to, Title VI of the Civil Rights Act of 1964, Title IX of the 1972 Educational Amendments and Section 504 of the Rehabilitation Act of 1973.
 Inquiries may be directed to the Office of the President, Lincoln College, 300 Keokuk Street, Lincoln, Illinois, 62656.
 Telephone (217) 732-3155, extension 200.

-ACADEMIC CALENDARS (2017/2018)
+ACADEMIC CALENDARS (2018/2019)